computski/ESP_DCC_Controller/README.md

 2021-12-07 added support for a WeMos D1R1 board and L298 motor shield.
 Simple, 2 boards, 1 PSU and no soldering.
 See Computski channel on youTube.

 2022-03-31 added support for HW40 rotary encoder types for Jogwheel.
 This is configured in Global.h

+2023-05-07:  Arduino 2.0 IDE does not support data-upload to the ESP boards (see https://forum.arduino.cc/t/tools-for-arduino-ide-2-0-beta/894962/2) you can only use
+IDE versions to 1.8x